 That’s why I keep my posts planned at least a week in advance in my planner.
 That way, I don’t feel presured to come up with a post out of nowhere every day, and I can keep my pages on brand.

-If so, and you want copies of these small business printables, I’ve added them to my library!
+I’ve added all of these small business planner printables to my resource library as a bundle for my fellow business owners!
 While I personally use the A5 size, I went ahead and also created a letter size to make it easier on everyone.

 If you’d like to grab a copy of either, you can sign up here to gain access!
-If you do, please let me know what your favorite is.
+If you do download the small business planner pack, please let me know what your favorite printable is.
 I love using the feedback to help me expand my library!